cudy789/AMPL/docs/installation/install.rst

 Installing AMPL
 ###################

 This section describes how to use the installation script to download and install AMPL.
-This script will make a directory (or folder) called ``ampl-config`` in your user's home directory with a ``docker-compose.yml`` and a ``config.yml`` file.
+This script will make a folder called ``ampl-config`` in your user's home directory with a ``docker-compose.yml`` and a ``config.yml`` file.
 The ``config.yml`` file contains all of the parameters and settings for AMPL and will be modified in future sections.